Our review of Spider-Man, developed by Insomniac Games. Released on September 7, 2018 for PlayStation 4.

 Thankfully, Spider-Man is a joy to play.
 As has long been the case for Spider-games, New York looks amazing, Peter Parker is a fun guy to be around (and often genuinely funny), and the controls are impeccable.
 The freewheeling combat is a highlight, letting you seamlessly switch between web attacks, jumps, swings, melee strikes, and cinematic counter attacks.
 True, much of this is lifted from Arkham – the stealth missions and spider-gadgets are particularly derivative – but because they’re so fun it doesn’t really matter.
 There’s simply nothing cooler than crawling across a ceiling, dropping a web trap on one thug, then zipping to a vantage point for a one-hit stealth takedown on his partner.

 Web-slinging across New York is also truly thrilling.
 Across the 20+ hours of gameplay, I never got tired of jumping off a building, throwing out a last second web, and swinging away through the Manhattan skyline.
 Plus, the game has a plethora of Spider-costumes to unlock, including one late-game “throwback” that’s so beautiful it single-handedly elevates the rest of the game.
-And I’d be remiss if I didn’t mention the game’s efforts at representation: there are many supporting characters of colour, and it’s easy enough to run into a Muslim NPC while visiting Manhattan’s gay village.
+And I’d be remiss if I didn’t mention the game’s efforts at representation: there are many supporting characters of colour, and the NPCs populating digital Manhattan are as diverse as the neighbourhoods recreated in-game.
 These are the kinds of smaller, caring touches you’d expect from a company with a strong reputation for diversity.

 Still, it’s hard not to shake the feeling that in trying to emulate DC, while also trying to carve out their own slice of the Marvel universe, the game’s developers have misfired in some serious ways.
 By far the worst of these are the needlessly dark plot elements, which include biological warfare, a major terrorist attack on downtown New York, and one rather graphic suicide.
 These are particularly incongruous alongside Spider-Man’s quippy comedic stylings, and come off as an embarrassing attempt to emulate DC’s cinematic Murderverse.
 You know, the one medium where everyone agrees Marvel does it better.